rkrenicki/Tandy-EX-HX-4in1/README.md

-Note: For the BUS1 and CF-J1 Connectors, I have many of these left over from my last order of custom connectors.
-You can buy them for $2.00/set plus shipping.
-Even for one, it is far cheaper than the $20 that Mouser wants.
-Please email tandy.3in1@gmail.com to order.
+Note: For the BUS1 Connectors, I have many of these left over from my last order of custom connectors.
+You can buy them from me for $1/ea plus shipping.
+Even for one, it is far cheaper than the $13 that Mouser wants.
+For small quantities (1-20 connectors), visit my Tindie store to order:  https://www.tindie.com/products/rkrenicki/tandy-1000-ex-and-hx-bus-connector/
+For larger quantities, please email tandy.3in1@gmail.com.

 ## BIOS